JustOptimize/FiveM-RAT-Analysis/README.md

 -   The first mitigation I put in place was to block the IP address of the server that was hosting the malicious code.
 This was done by adding the IP address to the firewall blacklist on the VPS.
 This would prevent any further communication with the server and stop the RAT from being able to download additional stages.
 -   The second mitigation was to block the RAT domain in the hosts file.
 This would prevent the RAT from being able to communicate with the remote server and download additional stages (if the IP address was changed).
 -   The third mitigation was to remove the RAT code from the resources.
 This was done by removing the code from the resources and restarting the server.
 This would prevent the RAT from being able to execute any further code on the server.

+# News

+March 28 2024 - Found the first instance of this RAT March 29 2024 - Found the second instance of this RAT using another domain for the backdoor (https://thedreamoffivem[.]com/)